tcuwp/avocado/docs/USAGE.md

 ### Routes

-The 🥑 gem does not add any routes to the application when initialized.
+By defalt, 🥑 does not add any routes to the application when initialized.
 To hook up the controllers to routes, they must be added to the `config/routes.rb` of the application.
 It's possible to add all of the routes, or just a subset.

 Example that defines a root route and also pulls in every feature route: